openvinotoolkit/model_server/docs/docker_container.md

 ## Batch Processing

-Inference processing can be executed in batches when the OpenVINO&trade; model are exported by the model optimizer with batch size >1 or the size of first dimension is >1.
+`batch_size` parameter is optional.
+By default is accepted the batch size derived from the model.
+It is set by the model optimizer.
+When that parameter is set to numerical value, it is changing the model batch size at service start up.
+It accepts also a value `auto` - this special phrase make the served model to set the batch size automatically based on the incoming data at run time.
+Each time the input data change the batch size, the model is reloaded.
+It might have extra response delay for the first request.
+This feature is useful for sequential inference requests of the same batch size.

-Generally OpenVINO&trade; model server determines the batch size based on the size of the first dimension in the first input.
+OpenVINO&trade; Model Server determines the batch size based on the size of the first dimension in the first input.

-**Note:** Dynamic batch size _is not_ supported.

 For example with the input shape (1, 3, 225, 225), the batch size is set to 1.
 With input shape (8, 3, 225, 225) the batch size is set to 8.

-From the performance point of view, processing a batch of requests is usually more efficient than executing sequentially.
+**Note:** Dynamic batch size _is not_ supported.

-The side effect of increased throughput will be higher latency.
+Processing bigger batches of requests increases the throughput but the side effect is higher latency.